INAPP-Mobile/imbing/README.md

 # imbing

-A client wrapper for Microsoft's Bing Search API on Node.js.
+A client wrapper for Microsoft's Bing Search API in Windows Azure Marketplace.

 # Installation